 Reviewing Your Estate Plan.
 An outdated plan may be worse than no plan at all.
 Is it time for you to get an "estate plan checkup?"

 Introduction to Estate Tax Rules.
-A summary on the current status of the "death tax" and how it could affect your estate.
+A summary on the current status of gift taxes and the "death tax," and how they could affect your estate.